mike-rankin/ESP32_CoinCell_Color_TFT/README.md

 -LiPo charger (SL4054ST25P)<br/>
 -USB interface (CP2104N)<br/>

-If  you decice to purchase this project from Tindie XXXXXX you get an assembled and tested board with coin cell holder not soldered in place along with a microJST cable to use with an external battery.
+If  you decice to purchase this project from Tindie https://www.tindie.com/products/miker/esp32-iot-color-coincell/ you get an assembled and tested board with coin cell holder not soldered in place along with a microJST cable to use with an external battery.

 **Board setup instructions:<br/>**
 -install the latest Arduino IDE<br/>